 Large altarpieces and frescos in chapels weren’t the only significant forms of painting in the 14th century.
 Some of the most expensive and highly prized art objects of the period were illuminated manuscripts, handwritten books filled with illustrations of all kinds.
 Many of these illustrated pages featured representations of three-dimensional space that the art historian Erwin Panofsky argued paved the way for Renaissance perspective.

 One of the most intriguing books of hours is Jean Pucelle’s Hours of Jeanne d’Evreaux, Queen of France.

 Flip through some of the pages of this book.
 What does this tell us about devotional practices of the late Middle Ages?
 How does the image relate to the text?

 Devotional objects were not limited to books, of course.
-Private sculptures made for prayer were also common in the medieval period.
+Private sculptures made for prayer were also common in the late medieval period.
 The German Vesperbild (“prayer picture”) was to be a visual aid for prayer, much like icons are used in Byzantine art.

 Zoom into the image in the link.
 What do you notice about the sculpture’s details and surface?

 What shifts do you notice in religious art of the 14th century compared to some of the earlier medieval works you’ve seen?